Frequently Asked Questions

 - Abide by any special conditions imposed by a Parole Panel, whether imposed upon release and listed on the release certificate or imposed at a later date.

-Gate money is $50.00 and a bus ticket provided to the released offender on parole or mandatory supervision by the Correctional Institutions Division to help with transportation to the community to which they are being paroled to.
+Gate money is $50.00 and a bus ticket provided to the released inmate on parole or mandatory supervision by the Correctional Institutions Division to help with transportation to the community to which they are being paroled to.
 They will receive an additional $50.00 upon reporting to their parole office.

 Depends on their level of supervision and will be addressed at the client’s initial visit.

-For minor administrative rule violations, the Parole Division may, at its discretion, utilize local sanctions to re-direct behavior, (i.e. counseling, conferences, letter of reprimand) However, any offender who is alleged to have committed a new offense, absconded from supervision, or violated any rules, terms, or conditions may have a warrant issued for his/her arrest.
+For minor administrative rule violations, the Parole Division may, at its discretion, utilize local sanctions to re-direct behavior, (i.e. counseling, conferences, letter of reprimand) However, any inmate who is alleged to have committed a new offense, absconded from supervision, or violated any rules, terms, or conditions may have a warrant issued for his/her arrest.

 No, clothes will be provided for them before release.